Sustainability

 Delivery Services

-I use Royal Mail as they have the have the lowest reported carbon footprint per delivery in the UK.
-I sincerely hope they listen to the strikes and give raises to the posties, but I choose Royal Mail over the other delivery providers like Hermes/Evri as gig workers are treated and paid even worse.
-Recently, when Royal Mail was on strike, I used DPD, who also make good efforts towards sustainability.
+We use Royal Mail as they have the have the lowest reported carbon footprint per delivery in the UK.
+When we needed alternatives in the past, we used DPD, who also make good efforts towards sustainability.

 Carbon Footprint

-As I know some of my materials travel to get to me, and in effort to further offset my impact on the planet, I’ve partnered with Ecologi since November 2020 to support climate projects like planting trees and building wind power around the world.
-Since joining and as of January 2023, I’ve offset more than 17 tonnes fo CO2, equivalent to 13 long haul flights, 52 square metres of sea ice saved, and more than 42,000 miles in a car.
-Read more about our impact here!
+As we know all materials travel to get to us, and in effort to further offset our impact on the planet, we’ve partnered with Ecologi since November 2020 to support climate projects like planting trees and building wind power around the world.
+Since joining and as of June 2024, we’ve offset more than 23 tonnes fo CO2, equivalent to 18 long haul flights, 70 square metres of sea ice saved, and more than 58,000 miles in a car.
+Read more about our impact here.

 Lifetime Repairs Program

-I want your Lunetas to be future heirlooms, to last for generations.
-This is why I’m happy to offer a lifetime repair service!
+We want your Lunetas to be future heirlooms, to last for generations.
+This is why we’re happy to offer a lifetime repair service.

 If this unfortunately happens, we can repair or replace your jewellery (when possible) free of charge, besides providing a returns postage label up to £4.50 (UK) or £12.50 (international) and sending it back to you, also free of charge.
 You can also return a faulty item for a full refund within 30 days of receiving it, in which case we will provide a returns postage label.